petar-i-todorov/epic-esports/README.md

 - Zod + Conform for data validation
 - MSW for mocking API requests in tests and development
 - Resend for sending emails
+- Sanity as a headless CMS for adding content
 - to be continued...

 ## How to run this app locally?